dfgitn4j/AWS-Remind/docs/README.md

 ### Prerequisites and things you will need and are good to know

-1. The code here only works because each Cloudera AWS users needs to tag their instances with an *owner* tag that matches their user name.
+1. The code here only works if AWS users tag their instances with an *owner* tag that matches their user name.
 In this case it's the $USER environment variable when you log into your Mac.
 See end of the Readme if your owner tag does not match you Mac bash $USER variable

 2. You will need a working AWS configuration that has credentials set so that no login is required.
 You shouldn't need to install the AWS CLI.
 See AWS boto3 quickstart [documentation](http://boto3.readthedocs.io/en/latest/guide/quickstart.html).
 For example  ~/.aws/credentials would have the lines below with your credentials filled in:
 ```